jonnymatts/JZONbie/README.md

 # JZONbie   ![Travis build status](https://travis-ci.org/jonnymatts/JZONbie.svg?branch=master "JZONbie build status")

-JZONbie is a mock HTTP server that serves known JSON responses for primed requests.
-It is ran as a standalone process, stubbing the behaviour of an application's external dependencies during integration testing.
-It also offers the ability to verify that requests have been received.
+JZONbie is a lightweight HTTP server for mocking JSON based APIs.
+* Simple REST API for:
+  * priming
+  * current state
+  * history
+  * resetting state
+* Easy to use Java client
+* Available on Docker Hub

-## Usage
+## Starting JZONbie
 JZONbie is ran as a standalone process, most commonly as a docker container.
 It can be found on Docker Hub [here](https://hub.docker.com/r/jonnymatts/jzonbie/ "JZONbie on Docker Hub").
 The docker image can also be built locally by cloning the repository and running the following command.

 ```bash
 ./gradlew clean docker
 ```

+## Usage

+### Using JSON API
 To prime JZONbie to return a known response for a given request, the JZONbie JSON API can be used.

 Sending the following request, with the header `zombie:priming`, will prime the zombie to listen for a POST request on any path and abody with the field `var` having the value `val`.